Prep Enrolment

 Step 4

-Applications are reviewed and outcomes are updated on Student Insights.
+Applications are reviewed and outcomes are updated on VicStudents.

 The school will review all applications and will either offer a place of enrolment or decline.
-Schools will update the status of your application online via Student Insights between Monday 28 July – Friday 8 August.
+Schools will update the status of your application online via VicStudents between Monday 28 July – Friday 8 August.

 Declined applications can request an appeal.
 Click here for further information on the Appeals Process.